Client: The Mounties Group

 Artwork budget: $109,000

-The memorial was conceived to remember a special group of 6 Australian soldiers (Diggers) who returned home to the Northern Beaches of Sydney after WW1.
-Six hand beaten copper poppies shimmer and glow in a reflective pool, back- grounded by a luminous ocean of laser cut bronze, greeting visitors and dignitaries.
-With the soldiers prayer "Mateship, Sacrifice, Courage, Endurance" in carved black granite text on its infinity edge, the reflecting pool is a loved feature of the Club where the tossing of coins has become an integral remembrance ritual.
+Memorial was conceived to remember a special group of 6 Australian soldiers (Diggers) who returned home to the Northern Beaches of Sydney after WW1.
+Six hand-beaten copper poppies shimmer and glow in a reflective pool, backgrounded by a luminous ocean of laser-cut bronze, greeting visitors and dignitaries.
+With the Australian soldier’s prayer “Mateship, Sacrifice, Courage, Endurance” in carved black granite text on its infinity edge, the reflecting pool is a loved feature of the Club, where the tossing of coins has become an integral remembrance ritual.
 The Diggers is more than just a club, its a holistic community hub that includes affordable housing, integrated care for the elderly, playgrounds for children, hip bars, and diverse family entertainment.
 Designed by one of Sydney’s foremost architects, it is magnificently perched on a sandstone headland overlooking one of Australia’s most famous surfing beaches.
 The artwork greets people on arrival.

 Interestingly, the Club had employed a Fung Shui expert to whom they assigned significant design influence.
 Water movement and depth, air movement, lighting intensity, the movement and orientation of the poppies, colours and all finishes had to be run by her.
-This somewhat vague design input initially reared itself as an insurmountable irritation, constantly restricting the artist's design in the most unpredictable ways.
-But in the end, the Feng Shui expert became one of our greatest champions.
+Initially, this somewhat vague design input reared itself as an insurmountable irritation, constantly restricting the artist's design in the most unpredictable ways.
+But in the end, the Feng Shui expert became one of our greatest champions!